 Final Thoughts On Home Theater Seating

 Seating arrangements in your home theater should never be an afterthought.
-You should really decide on a seating plan before installing any technology, mainly so you can get everything in the right place first time.
+You should decide on a seating plan before installing any technology, mainly so you can get everything in the right place the first time.